 |Stockholm - Åre||34|

-IOC President Thomas Bach said: “Congratulations to Milan-Cortina.
+IOC President Thomas Bach said: “Congratulations to Milano Cortina.
 We can look forward to outstanding and sustainable Olympic Winter Games in a traditional winter sports country.
 The passion and knowledge of Italian fans, together with experienced venue operators, will create the perfect atmosphere for the best athletes in the world.
-The Olympic Winter Games Milan-Cortina 2026 will feature iconic venues and beautiful settings, combining the attractions of a modern European metropolis with a classic Alpine environment.”
+The Olympic Winter Games Milano Cortina 2026 will feature iconic venues and beautiful settings, combining the attractions of a modern European metropolis with a classic Alpine environment.”

 He added: “The new Candidature Process has demonstrated the success of Olympic Agenda 2020.
 We have lowered the cost and complexity of developing Games projects, which now serve the long-term development goals of the host communities and have sustainability and legacy at their hearts.
 This has led to a significantly reduced organisation budget and the use of 93 per cent existing or temporary competition venues.
 I also want to thank Stockholm-Åre for presenting an excellent candidature and being part of the Candidature Process for the Olympic Winter Games 2026.”